charles-001/dolphie/README.md

 	5. ~/.mylogin.cnf (mysql_config_editor)
 	6. ~/.my.cnf (set by --mycnf-file)

-Credential profiles can be defined in Dolphie's config file.
-They can be used to store credentials for easy access.
+Credential profiles can be defined in Dolphie's config file as a way to store credentials for easy access.
 A profile can be created by adding a section in the config file with the format: [credential_profile_<name>] The following options are supported in credential profiles:
 	user